All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Signs of AI Slop

-• Lack of emotions - artificial intelligence imitates style, but struggles to convey genuine experience or the unique voice of the author.
+• Lack of emotions - artificial intelligence imitates style, but it struggles to convey genuine experience or the unique voice of the author.

 • Visual artificiality - images look "too perfect," but upon closer inspection, one can see strange hands, unrealistic faces, or artifacts (for now, in the future it will be harder to distinguish AI from real content).